tnhu/kanji/README.md

 </form>
 ```

-What happens here is you declare the form as a component named "LoginForm" with three actions checkUsername, checkPassword and login. checkUsername is bound to keydown event on the username field, checkPassword handles keydown event on password field and login handles click event on the submit button (click event is default event so you don't have to specify click:login).
+What happens here is you declare the form as a component named "LoginForm" with three actions *checkUsername*, *checkPassword* and *login*. *checkUsername* is bound to *keydown* event on the username field, *checkPassword* handles *keydown* event on password field and *login* handles *click* event on the submit button (click event is default event so you don't have to specify *click:login*).

 Next you implement LoginForm (assume you have it as LoginForm.js):